durden/split_testing_playground/README.md

 existing test by modifying the start/end dates of the test.
 You can also see that there are already 'fake' results included for demonstration.

+**The login for the sample database is 'test_user' with 'password' as the password.

 #####Technologies Used

 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/)